 Frecciargento trains which run to Termini Station but continue their

 travel to Florence.
-The cost of the ride is €19 and seats are assigned.
+Tickets start from only €19 and seats are assigned.

 At the arrival